 Associate Membership Dues.
 Dues for associate members are $10,000.

 Startup Membership Dues.
 Dues for startup members are $5,000.
 Startup membership status is limited to a maximum of two calendar years and at the end of that period, membership will convert to general or associate status based on the company’s business classification.

 General Membership Dues.
 Dues for all general members who have historically reported revenue as of 2019 will be frozen at the 2019 rate and are subject to a 3% increase each year thereafter starting in 2020.

-2020 dues for general members who have not historically reported revenue as of 2019, have negotiated dues, or have reported incorrect revenue will increase by 22%, the industry growth rate between 2017 and 2018, or to $450,000, whichever is less.
-Dues for these members are subject to a 3% increase each year thereafter starting in 2021.
+2021 dues for general members who have not historically reported revenue as of 2019, have negotiated dues, or have reported incorrect revenue will increase by 15.9%, the industry growth rate between 2018 and 2019, or to $450,000, whichever is less.
+Once these members have reached $450,000 in dues they are subject to a 3% increase each year thereafter.

 In the event a member’s revenue decreases, members can request their dues be reassessed by rereporting their revenue.
 Revenue will be vetted against our industry source and, if approved, reassessed according to the rate card.
 A 3% increase will be applied each year thereafter.

 Associate Membership Dues.
 Dues for associate members are $10,000 + 3%.